fluxionary/minetest-broken_tools/README.md

 can be repaired on an anvil.

-currently only compatible with "normal"-type tools used to break blocks, tools from mods which define custom behavior (e.g. hoes) may not wear tools in a compatible way.
+currently only compatible with "normal"-type tools used to break blocks, tools from mods which define custom behavior (e.g. hoes from farming) may not wear tools in a compatible way.